mhogan-nwra/envector/README.rst

     |pkg_img| |docs_img| |versions_img| |downloads_img|

-The envector library is a suite of tools written in Python to solve geographical position calculations forked from the nvector_ package.
+The envector library is a suite of tools written in Python to solve geographical position calculations.
+This is an open-source fork of the original nvector_ Python package based on the MATLAB nvector toolbox_.

 Currently the following operations are implemented: